drkrillo/docs/creator/wearables-and-emotes/emotes/rig-features.md

 _How the IsoRot attribute for the head works._

 {% hint style="warning" %}
-\*\*Warning\*\*: In older Blender versions, even if all controls have been selected and key framed, these custom attributes won’t be automatically key framed.
-Make sure to manually insert a keyframe in each attribute so you don’t lose the pose/motion you created.
+⚠️ **Warning**: In older Blender versions, even if all controls have been selected and key framed, these custom attributes won't be automatically key framed.
+Make sure to manually insert a keyframe in each attribute so you don't lose the pose/motion you created.
 In Blender 4.4, by pressing I, a keyframe is set on all attributes and custom properties.
 {% endhint %}

 ![In previous versions of Blender, make sure to keyframe all the controls and custom attributes!](https://raw.githubusercontent.com/decentraland/documentation-creators/main/images/emotes/custom_attributes.gif)